Aryangupta00819/delta-demo/README.md

 # delta-demo
-this is the demo class for gitub class
+this is the demo class for gitub class.